robertobatts/aws-certification-notes/notes/11-s3-intro.md

 ## S3 Websites
 - S3 can host static websites and have them accessible on the www
 - If you get a 403 (Forbidden) error, make sure the bucket policy allows public reads!
-- The website URL will be bucket-name.s3-website.AWS-region.amazonaws.com
+- The website URL will be `bucket-name.s3-website.region.amazonaws.com` or `bucket-name.s3-website-region.amazonaws.com`

 ## CORS
 - An **origin** is a scheme (protocol), host (domain) and port